 From the conservative culture and the question of women's rights to compound life and Saudi Arabia's complex visa system, expats are sure to have many questions about living and working in the Kingdom.
 Here are answers to some of the most frequently asked questions about expat life in Saudi Arabia.

-Where should I live as an expat in Saudi Arabia?
+Where do expats live in Saudi Arabia?

-What standard of healthcare can I expect?
+What standard of healthcare can be expected?